fulltilt/poke-trades/README.md

 [x] user shouldn't be able to select a list unless it has at least 1 card (update: decided that even if we did that, user can still empty out the list)
 [x] pretty up modal
 [x] verify prod build
-[] find a way for next build to ignore one file instead of ignoring all typescript errors [] deploy to AWS
+[] deploy to AWS
 [] tests
-[] price sorting not hooked up to In Collection and Wish List [] revisit clearStaleTokens
-[] Proper error handling on the database side with respective messages on the UI [] handle when adding variations of same card.
+[] price sorting not hooked up to In Collection and Wish List [] Proper error handling on the database side with respective messages on the UI [] handle when adding variations of same card.
 Currently doesn't differentiate between holo/normal/reverse/etc [] Limit # of public lists for non-premium users
 [] Optimize trade search
 [] Realtime updates on trade page
+[] find a way for next build to ignore one file instead of ignoring all typescript errors (might not matter as not deploying in Vercel)
 [] Go through all sets to make sure cards are in order and all show up [] drizzle.config.ts to better handle url?
 [x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))